11ty/11ty-website/docs/data-js.md

 ## Example: Using GraphQL

-This "Hello World" GraphQL example style works out of the box with Eleventy:
+This "Hello World" GraphQL example works out of the box with Eleventy:

 ```js
 var { graphql, buildSchema } = require("graphql");